 - Of the new health plans filing a 2010 Form 5500 approximately 31 percent were self-insured group health plans, more than 3 percent were mixed-insured, and nearly 66 percent were fully-insured (See Appendix B Table 14).
-New health plans are defined here as plans that checked the box for "first return/report filed for the plan" on the Form 5500.
-Some of these plans may have been in existence in previous years, but were not required to file because of funding arrangement or size.
-14 - More than 29 percent of the participants in new health plans filing a 2010 Form 5500 were covered under a self-insured group health plan, more than 46 percent were in a mixed-insured plan, and close to 25 percent were covered by a fully-insured plan.
+New health plans are defined here as health plans that submit a Form 5500 filing in a given year, but for which no prior Form 5500 filings could be found.
+Some of these plans may have been in existence in previous years, but were not required to file because of funding arrangement or size.14 - More than 29 percent of the participants in new health plans filing a 2010 Form 5500 were covered under a self-insured group health plan, more than 46 percent were in a mixed-insured plan, and close to 25 percent were covered by a fully-insured plan.
 See Appendix B Table 14.